 Good news.
 You don’t need to revolutionise the telecommunications industry or invent a new automobile to run a viable business (but if that’s what you’re into – don’t let us stop you).
 We’ve done some digging on the qualities of a successful entrepreneur and put together a four-step guide to being the best at your business below.

 1. Get clear on your ‘why’

 Take some time to identify what ignited this burning desire to branch out solo.
-Perhaps you do want to create a product that will revolutionise the telecommunications industry, maybe you have a certain knack for starting things from scratch, or you might simply be sick of having a boss that isn’t yourself.
+Perhaps you do want to create a product that will revolutionise the telecommunications industry.
+Or you have a certain knack for starting things from scratch, or you might be sick of having a boss that isn’t yourself.
 One of the key characteristics of being a successful entrepreneur is having a clear goal.
-To identify the right business for you, Entrepreneur.com recommends looking at different facets of yourself, listening to your intuition and asking: ‘What gives me energy when I’m tired?’.
+To identify the right business for you, Entrepreneur.com recommends looking at different facets of yourself.
+This includes listening to your intuition and asking: ‘What gives me energy when I’m tired?’.

-CoWork Me member Jean-Paul Adolphe, Founder and Creative Director of Critical Design, said: “It’s extremely important to feel excited about the job at hand – and have confidence in your abilities.
+CoWork Me member Jean-Paul Adolphe, of Critical Design, said: “It’s extremely important to feel excited about the job at hand – and have confidence in your abilities.
 You’ve got to get clear about your business and your expectations and know what you’re setting out to achieve.
 It’ll help to stay focused and resilient through the challenging times.”

 2. Investigate your ‘who’

-Once you’re clear on your why – whether to use that dexterity for design, help small businesses grow or challenge the iPhone – you need to get intimate with your ‘who’.
+Once you’re clear on your why, you need to get intimate with your ‘who’.
 Reportedly, one of the most common reasons entrepreneurial businesses fail is that there isn’t a customer.
-It may sound obvious, but it’s easy to get swept up in the excitement of your brilliant idea and forget what makes a business viable is customers willing to purchase what you’re providing.
+It may sound obvious, but it’s easy to get swept up in the excitement of your brilliant idea and forget what makes a business viable is customers willing to buy what you’re providing.